terralang/terra/release/share/terra/README.md

 ### Instructions for Building LLVM from Source

-LLVM provides [binary releases](https://releases.llvm.org/), but these can sometimes be out of date.
 If you need to build LLVM from source, the following recipe has been known to work with Terra.
 The same basic procedure should work for all LLVM versions >= 3.8.

 ```
 wget https://releases.llvm.org/13.0.0/llvm-13.0.0.src.tar.xz